-We believe that by working with partners who share accountability and a commitment to applying this Policy, together we will activate ethical and mutually beneficial partnerships throughout the whole value chain.
-These issues can be complex and complicated and we each have an important role to play.
-Partnerships are therefore essential to addressing the challenges of a large and complex extended supply chain.
-We believe we are better together.
+We believe that by working with partners who share accountability and a commitment to applying this Policy, together, we will be able to activate ethical and mutually beneficial partnerships throughout the whole value chain.
+This is essential to addressing the challenges of a large and complex extended supply chain.